Krisp alternative

 03

-Install Quietly, point it at your Obsidian vault.
+Install Quietly, point it at any folder you choose.
 All new meetings save as Markdown there.
-Cursor and Claude Desktop pick them up automatically via MCP.
+Cursor, Codex CLI, and Claude Desktop pick them up automatically via MCP.

 If you want to import old Krisp notes, export them from the app — happy to help via support@meetquietly.com.